LouisAndreN/pi5-nvme-iot-ml-partitionning/README.md

 2. **Run the installation script**: it detects the NVMe, formats it if necessary, and copy the OS from SD card, Docker, and all services.
 3. **Configuration is automatic**, including firewall, Docker containers, and essential services.

-> Optional: future versions may support other services and **network-based detection and automated deployment** with other devices.
+> Optional: future versions may support other services, services selection and **network-based detection and automated deployment** with other devices.